 Meet An Adoptable Dog

-Breed: Poodle (Standard) (long coat)
+Breed: Standard Poodle

 Estimated Birthdate: 7/25/2008

-What kind of home would be best for me?
 Whitley needs an adult only home.
 She loves and is great with men and women, but she is not good with children.
 Whitley needs a home with a dog savvy person, someone confident in their dog handling skills, because Ms. Whitley is going to push the envelope and see what she can and cannot get away with.
 Once she is made aware that that behavior is unacceptable and wasn't going to be tolerated, she behaves like the good dog we know she can be.
 She needs regular exercise to help burn off her typical standard poodle energy.
 She loves to run in a fenced yard then go for a walk - in that order, so she's better with her leash walking.
 While Whitley can be around dogs when she is outside and has lived with another dog previously, we are recommending that she be the only dog in her home to avoid any potential issues related to her resource guarding.

 Can’t have a dog of your own?
 Have a soft spot for old, sick or hard to place dogs?
 It only takes a $20 a month donation for me to be your virtual dog!
 I need at least 10 virtual adopters (sponsors) to help cover my monthly costs.
 If I have medical challenges I need even more! r having to leave your home, you can have your very own online dog that will send you update emails, make Facebook posts, and be eternally grateful for your support!
 Go to the donate link at the top of the page for instructions as to how to donate.
 Questions?
 Email: email@example.com

 I love my Virtual Adopters!
 CAROL F, KRISTEN VDonate